top of page

 Dec 19, 2025: Edward's public defender calls him; she refuses to adopt the motions

 Dec 19, 2025: The 47th District Court sends Edward's Habeas Writ to the Texas Court of Criminal Appeals (TCCA).
-The clerk's summary says Judge makes no recommendation to either grant or deny.
-The back page shows her signature under the State's findings to deny relief.
-Conflicting info
+The clerk's summary says Judge makes no recommendation to either grant or deny relief.

 Jan 22, 2026: Edward has docket call for both new charges; his public defender doesn't contact him and he is not transported to the court.